-Browse Casinos by Payment Methods
+Browse Casinos who Provide Below Popular Payment Methods

-By far the most common methods to deposit and withdraw on a casino are with standard debit and credit cards such as Visa, Visa Debit, Visa Electron, MasterCard, Maestro, American Express and others.
+By far the most common methods to deposit and withdraw on a casino are with standard debit and such as Visa, Visa Debit, Visa Electron, MasterCard, Maestro, American Express and others.
 The vast majority of UK casinos will not charge any fees for deposits or withdrawals using this method and funds are added instantly to your balance once the transaction is verified by the payment processor.
 When you make deposits into a casino, behind the scenes a lot of checks are happening.
 They check that the name on your account matches the name on your card, they check that the registered address of the card matches the one you’ve entered on the account, they also check how often this card has been used across the network, the IP location of the request and if this card is on any kind of blacklist.
 This all happens in those few seconds when it says “processing” and sometimes if they are unsure they will present you with a 3DS secure page for Visa or MasterCard to prove you are who you claim to be and that this is not a fraudulent deposit.
-Once 3DS is passed there is zero chance of chargebacks, so if you are trying to chance it, then you have no case at all if you have successfully completed 3DS and the banks will most likely terminate your account for fraud!
+Once 3DS is passed there is zero chance of chargebacks, so if you are trying to change it, then you have no case at all if you have successfully completed 3DS and the banks will most likely terminate your account for fraud!

 Next up we have Bank Transfer tools such as Trustly and Sofort.
-These allow you to deposit money into your account directly from your bank account and are very popular in countries such as Sweden and Germany where there is a lower penetration of credit and debit card use for online transactions.
+These allow you to deposit money into your account directly from your bank account and are very popular in countries such as Sweden and Germany where there is a lower penetration of debit card use for online transactions.
 The problem with bank transfers is that it takes time to deposit and it takes longer to withdraw, so if you are happy to wait between 1-3 days for money in and out of a casino then this method could be one for you.

 Recently pay by mobile payment methods such as Boku, Pay Via Mobile, Zimpler and Pay By Mobile have all appeared on the scene with the same feature of allowing players to deposit and charging it to your usual mobile phone bill.
-This acts a bit like a credit card in that it defers the payment into a monthly bill so that you don’t need the funds right there and then to gamble with.
+This acts a bit like a in that it defers the payment into a monthly bill so that you don’t need the funds right there and then to gamble with.
 This is convenient but also quite risky and may cause some players to get into debt.